datacommonsorg/data/scripts/un/energy/README.md

 Where ${ID} is a 2-letter energy code, for eg: 'BT' for Bitumen, 'MO' for Motor gasoline, 'KR' for Kerosene.
 ```

+The energy data file has the following columns:
+- Commodity Code:  2-letter code for the energy/fuel source
+- Country or Area Code: ISO-3166 numeric country code
+- Country or Area: Name of the country
+- Transaction Code: Alphanumeric code indicating the energy generation or usage
+- Commodity - Transaction Code: Concatenated commodity transaction code
+- Commodity - Transaction: Description of the energy transaction
+- Year
+- Unit
+- Quantity
+- Quantity Footnotes: Indicates if the Quantity is an estimate

+The import process generates the following files:
+- mcf: all StatVar definitions
+- tmcf: template for mapping csv to a StatVarObservation
+- csv: file with the following columns
+    - Country_dcid
+    - Year
+    - Quantity
+    - Unit_dcid
+    - Scaling_factor
+    - Estimate
+    - StatVar

 ## Run

 Run all following commands from the data/scripts directory.